bartificer/programming-by-stealth/docs/pbs55.md

 </table>
 ```

-The last prescriptive part of the challenge called for the creation of a list of needed equipment as a bulleted list, and the the display of this list as a flex row with icons from any source of your choosing.
+The last prescriptive part of the challenge called for the creation of a list of needed equipment as a bulleted list, and the display of this list as a flex row with icons from any source of your choosing.

 I chose to use the latest free version of the [” rel=”noopener” target=”\_blank”>Font Awesome](http://